jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (3) In this section the term relative means a person out of whose estate the applicant is entitled to make a claim for provision under the Family Protection Act 1955.

 ### 74 Limitation in certain other cases
-(1) Notwithstanding anything to the contrary in this Act or the Social Welfare (Transitional Provisions) Act 1990 or Part 6 of the War Pensions Act 1954 or the New Zealand Superannuation and Retirement Income Act 2001, the chief executive may, in the chief executive's discretion, refuse to grant any benefit or may terminate or reduce any benefit already granted or may grant a benefit at a reduced rate in any case where the chief executive is satisfied—
+(1) Notwithstanding anything to the contrary in this Act or Part 6 of the War Pensions Act 1954 or the New Zealand Superannuation and Retirement Income Act 2001, the chief executive may, in the chief executive's discretion, refuse to grant any benefit or may terminate or reduce any benefit already granted or may grant a benefit at a reduced rate in any case where the chief executive is satisfied—
   (a) that the applicant, or the spouse or partner of the applicant or any person in respect of whom the benefit or any part of the benefit is or would be payable, is not ordinarily resident in New Zealand; or
   (b)
   (c)